synapsecns/sanguine/docs/bridge/docs/03-RFQ/40-Claiming/index.md

 ## Next steps

-Following the [claim] transation, the bridge deposit funds have been reimbursed to the [Relayer] and are ready to be used for another relay.
+Following the [claim] transaction, the bridge deposit funds have been reimbursed to the [Relayer] and are ready to be used for another relay.
 The bridge cycle is fully complete.